 Travel Inspiration – Bernini: Sculpting in Clay

 How many times have you walked by a building, a garden, a storefront, even the produce aisle in your favorite market…and never really saw it?
 I’m willing to bet it happens every day, because I do it too.
-It’s all too easy, when we are are at home or at work, taking care of the mundane details of life, head down reading the messages on our iPhones, headphones on at the gym, rushing through the grocery store at the end of a long day so you can get what you need and get out of there as quickly as possible.
+We become laser focused on taking care of the mundane details of life, often with our heads down reading our iPhones, or headphones on at the gym, rushing through the grocery store at the end of a long day so we can get what we need and get out as quickly as possible.

 Earlier this week I went to the exhibition Bernini: Sculpting in Clay at the Kimbell Museum of Art in Ft.
 Worth, Texas.
 Though I’ve been to Rome many times and I’ve seen many of Bernini’s real sculptures and fountains in their home environment, I was curious to see the clay models up close, at The Kimbell Museum, a beautiful space filled with natural light.